ahmad-rameez/CART-banknote/README.md

 <b>Banknote Dataset</b>
 The banknote dataset involves predicting whether a given banknote is authentic given a number of measures taken from a photograph.
-The dataset contains 1,372 rows with 5 numeric variables.
+The dataset contains 1,372 rows with 5 numeric variables.</br>
-It is a classification problem with two classes (binary classification).
+It is a classification problem with two classes (binary classification).</br>

-Below provides a list of the five variables in the dataset. variance of Wavelet Transformed image (continuous). skewness of Wavelet Transformed image (continuous). kurtosis of Wavelet Transformed image (continuous). entropy of image (continuous). class (integer).
+Below provides a list of the five variables in the dataset.</br>
+variance of Wavelet Transformed image (continuous).</br>
+skewness of Wavelet Transformed image (continuous).</br>
+kurtosis of Wavelet Transformed image (continuous).</br>
+entropy of image (continuous).</br>
+class (integer).